aeturrell/coding-for-economists/wrkflow-command-line.md

 The broad reasons you might use the command line to issue instructions include:

-- software functionality: some software *only* has a command line interface so sometimes it's the only way
+- software functionality: some software *only* has a command line interface

-- efficiency: your computer has limited memory, which graphical user interfaces use a lot of-the command line uses less
+- efficiency: your computer has limited memory, which graphical user interfaces use a lot of—the command line uses less

 - reproducibility: scripts that run on the command line are reproducible in a way that clicking around a graphical user interface is not